CNuge/go-fasta/README.md

 EXAMPLE CODE
 ```

-### `-n` ncbi
+### `-n` Query NCBI.
-Query NCBI.
-Takes a comma delimited list of unique NCBI IDs.
+This flag takes a comma delimited list of unique NCBI IDs.
 The .fasta files associated with the accession IDs will be downloaded and saved to a .fasta file.
-You an also pass in a .txt filename which contains a list of IDs (all specified on seprate lines).
+You can also pass in a .txt filename which contains a list of IDs (all specified on seprate lines).
 Use in conjunction with the -f flag to alter the output file name.
 Note: this will run significantly faster if not called in conjunction with the -summary flag, as this requires the data to be stored in memory instead of written directly to the file.

 ```
 EXAMPLE CODE
 ```

-### `-a` alphabetize
+### `-a` Alphabetize Fasta
-Alphabetize fasta. pass this flag name in conjunction with a -f flag. sequences in the -f specified file will be sorted alphabetically by sequence name.
+Pass this flag name in conjunction with a -f flag.
+Sequences in the -f specified file will be sorted alphabetically by sequence name.

 ```
 EXAMPLE CODE
 ```

-### `-split`
+### `-split` Split Fasta
-Split Fasta.
 Pass this flag name in conjunction with a -f flag.
 The Sequences in the -f specified file will be split into a set of fasta files, one for each sequence in the file.

 ```